doichev-kostia/doichev-kostia/src/content/blog/app-engine-deployment-pipelines.md

 This step will create a feature name based on the branch.
 You can check this workflow on GitHub [Panenco/git-flow/feature](https://github.com/Panenco/git-flow/tree/master/feature/action.yml)

-Basically, if your branch is `major/calendar` the feature name would be `major-calendar`
+If your branch is `major/calendar` the feature name would be `major-calendar`

 ```
  - name: Generate app engine config